Invtron-DAO/DAO-Contract/README.md

 * **treasuryOwner**: Address that receives fees paid during applications.
 * **totalVestedTokens**: Current total of vested tokens excluded from circulation.
 * **totalUnswapped**: Current total of unswapped INV-USD excluded from circulation.
+* **totalLockedTokens**: Running total of tokens locked by voting snapshots (O(1) getter).
+If a user’s lock expires without activity, the counter is corrected on subsequent interactions.
 * **lastPrice**: Last accepted INV/USD oracle price (18 decimals).
 * **votingDelegate**: Returns the address currently authorized to vote on behalf of a user (via signature delegation).
 * **ceoStatus**: Takes an address and returns its CEO status (None, Nominated, Elected, Active).